dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0207.md

 process of data storage and retrieval

-In the next chapter, we take a welcome break from code, and I’ll introduce some of the wider practices

-that can contribute to a successful project.
+In the next chapter, we take a welcome break from code, and I’ll introduce some of the wider practices that can contribute to a successful project.

-373

-PART III

-Practice

-CHAPTER 14